JetBrains/teamcity-documentation/topics/build-cache.md

 4. Run a new build and check the build log to ensure the required cache file is downloaded.
 5. Repeat the steps above for every build configuration that needs this published cache.

-## Tell Us What You Think

-The **Build Cache** feature is still under development, and we'd love to hear your early thoughts and suggestions.
-See this document for the information on how to send feedback to the TeamCity team: [Feedback](feedback.md).

 ## See Also